-World Vision’s goal isn’t only to be the “first in” when responding to the most urgent humanitarian crises, but also be the last out — seeing families and communities through hardship to restoration.
+Our goal isn’t only to be the “first in” when responding to the most urgent humanitarian crises, but also be the last out — seeing families and communities through hardship to restoration.

 14. Jennifer Nyirmbe is back in church.

-After her baby died during a home birth that resulted in complications from an obstetric fistula, 21-year-old Jennifer would only pray outside her church in Uganda.
+After her baby died during a home birth that resulted in an obstetric fistula, 21-year-old Jennifer would only pray outside her church in Uganda.
 She felt she couldn’t step inside for fear of losing control of her bladder.
 World Vision brought surgeons specializing in fistula repair to Jennifer’s community.
 Her surgery was successful.
 The Sunday afterward, Jennifer was back at church — this time inside.

 Sovereign Lord, thank You for healing Jennifer and more than 50 other women of fistulas in Uganda.

 15. Children like Constance are experiencing God’s love.